osrf/ros2multirobotbook/src/integration_fleets_adapter_tutorial.md

 ### Fetch dependencies

+Before running your fleet adapter, make sure that you have ROS 2 and RMF installed by following the instructions [here](./installation.md).
+You have the option of installing the binaries or building from source for both.
+You may also wish to head over to our [RMF Github repo](https://github.com/open-rmf/rmf) for the latest updates and instructions for RMF installation.

+If you built ROS 2 and/or RMF from source, make sure to source the workspace that contains their built code before proceeding to the next step.

-Since the `rmf_demos_fleet_adapter` uses REST API as an interface between the fleet adapter and robot fleet manager, we will need to install the required dependencies to use FastAPI.
+In our example, the `rmf_demos_fleet_adapter` uses REST API as an interface between the fleet adapter and robot fleet manager, hence to get the demos working we will need to install the required dependencies to use FastAPI.
 ```bash
 pip3 install fastapi uvicorn
 ```
+This step is only required for this implementation; depending on what API your own fleet manager uses, you'll have to install any necessary dependencies accordingly.

 ### Get started with the fleet adapter template